 Pyranometers can be manufactured to different specifications and with different levels of verification and characterisation during production.
 The ISO 9060:2018 standard, "Solar energy - specification and classification of instruments for measuring hemispherical solar and direct solar radiation", distinguishes between 3 classes; spectrally flat Class A (highest accuracy), Class B (second highest accuracy) and Class C (third highest accuracy).
+See also the appendix on ISO classification tables.

-From class C to class B and from class B to class A, the achievable accuracy improves roughly by a factor 2.
+From class C to class B and from class B to class A, the achievable accuracy improves by a factor 2.